 |

-![]() Tearjerker plots with heart-tugging, emotional storylines (requiring multiple hankies) usually emphasize sensational situations or crises of human emotion, failed romance or friendship, strained familial situations, tragedy, illness, neuroses, or emotional and physical hardship within everyday life.
+![]() ![]() Tearjerker plots with heart-tugging, emotional storylines (requiring multiple hankies) usually emphasize sensational situations or crises of human emotion, failed romance or friendship, strained familial situations, tragedy, illness, neuroses, or emotional and physical hardship within everyday life.
 Victims, couples, virtuous and heroic characters or suffering protagonists (usually heroines) in tearjerkers are presented with tremendous social pressures, threats, repression, fears, improbable events or difficulties with friends, community, work, lovers, or family.
 The melodramatic format allows the character(s) to work through their difficulties or surmount the problems with resolute endurance, sacrificial acts, and steadfast bravery.
-Sports films tend to be for men what melodramas are for women, and both often share the same attributes.
-Tearjerker Scenes: Many other sites and film books have attempted to compile listings of the most tearjerking moments, scenes and films throughout cinematic history.
-In Filmsite's listing, two prominent ones are indicated by these two icons:
+See Filmsite's: 100 Greatest Dramas of All Time Best Tearjerker Films and Scenes: Many other sites and film books have attempted to compile listings of the most tearjerking moments, scenes and films throughout cinematic history.
+In Filmsite's listing, two prominent sources are indicated by these two icons: